Does this sound familiar?

 Question #3: Why does it matter?

-Think about your target audience—who you are speaking with, writing for, persuading to buy, etc.”
+Think about your target audience—who you are speaking with, writing for, persuading to take action, etc.”

 Now, answer the question, why does it matter?